Failed state: Definition and issues

-The term "Failed State" originated in the 1990s, particularly in the context of Somalia's turmoil after the overthrow of its dictator, Siad Barre, in 1991.
+The term "failed state" originated in the 1990s, particularly in the context of Somalia's turmoil after the overthrow of its dictator Siad Barre in 1991.
 The phrase gained prominence during the American-led intervention in Somalia in 1992.
 It was used to express concerns about the potential collapse of poor states into chaotic anarchy after the end of the Cold War, as highlighted by Robert Kaplan's depiction of chaos in Liberia and Sierra Leone and his warning of a "coming anarchy" in various global regions.

 According to the political theories of Max Weber, a state is defined as maintaining a monopoly on the legitimate use of physical force within its borders.
 When this is broken (e.g., through the dominant presence of warlords, paramilitary groups, corrupt policing, armed gangs, or terrorism), the very existence of the state becomes dubious, and the state becomes a failed state.
-The difficulty of determining whether a government maintains "a monopoly on the legitimate use of force", which includes the problems of the definition of "legitimate", means it is not clear precisely when a state can be said to have "failed".
+The difficulty of determining whether a government maintains "a monopoly on the legitimate use of force", which includes the problems of the definition of "legitimate", means it is not clear when a state can be said to have "failed".
 The problem of legitimacy can be solved by understanding what Weber intended by it.
 Weber explains that only the state has the means of production necessary for physical violence.
 This means that the state does not require legitimacy for achieving a monopoly on having the means of violence (de facto), but will need one if it needs to use it (de jure).